cirosantilli/linux-cheat/system-call/README.md

         }
         return res;

-    so that a user program has to do:
+    So that a user program has to do:

         errno = 0;
         res = ptrace(PTRACE_PEEKDATA, pid, addr, NULL);
         if (res == -1 && errno != 0)
                 /* error */

 ##errno

-errno is an ANSI C and POSIX library level concept that does not exist on the system call level,
+`errno` is an ANSI C and POSIX library level concept that does not exist on the system call level,

 It attempts to expose a simpler interface to user programs, always returning `-1` on errors and using `errno` to identify the error.

 System calls return only a single register value, and it is up to the syscall wrappers to transform that value into a proper return value and set `errno`.

-Beware that the `syscall` macro, while very low level syscall wrapper, still does return value and errno setting manipulations just in a similar way to the POSIX error handling.
+Beware that the `syscall` macro, while very low level syscall wrapper, still does return value and `errno` setting manipulations just in a similar way to the POSIX error handling.

-#Get info on Linux system calls

-This describes methods on how to get information on system calls without reading through the actual source code.

-Note however that all of those methods have certain limits, and there might be no actual alternative to getting your hands dirty and reading the source.

-Details on how to search the kernel source code for information on system calls shall not be described here but inside a kernel internals cheat, since such a discussion overlaps too much with how system calls work internally.

-TODO where are the descriptions of what a system call does in official docs (in the kernel tree for ideally?)
-Bad / missing docs as for the rest of the API?
-Is man-pages official?

-TODO how to get a list of syscalls available on all architectures without grepping/processing kernel code?

-##POSIX

-Linux is highly POSIX compatible, which means that many of its system calls exist to implement POSIX C library functions.

-Often those functions have very similar names and arguments, and the POSIX descriptions are really good, which makes this a good way to learn what syscalls do.

-POSIX is portable so in learning it you also learn an interface which works on many other systems.

-POSIX functions are more basic than those which are not in POSIX but on the Linux API, so it is a good idea to start with them.

-##man pages

-TODO is the `man-pages` project official?

-The man pages project documents portable glibc C interfaces to system calls.

-This includes many POSIX C library functions, plus Linux extensions which glibc makes available via feature test macros such as `_BSD_SOURCE` which must be defined before the headers are included.

-For example, to enable the BSD extensions, one would need to do:

-    #define _BSD_SOURCE
-    #include <unistd.h>

-but the contrary would not work:

-    #include <unistd.h>
-    #define _BSD_SOURCE

-Remember that all extensions can be enabled at once via:

-    _GNU_SOURCE

-and that all feature test macros are defined under:

-    man feature_test_macros

-While not bare system calls, most of those wrappers have the same names and interfaces as the actual system calls, and do very little processing of their own.

-Also almost all portable system calls have a glibc wrapper.

-The entire section 2 of `man` is about system calls.
-You should check:

-- `man 2 syscalls`: list of system calls available on *most* architectures

-- `man 2 syscall`: a function that allows to make direct system calls in c

-To get info on specific system calls do:

-    man 2 write
-    man 2 reboot

 #strace